dyeghikoo/cards-collection/README.md

 # cards-collection

-How many time do you need to complete a cards collection?
+How much time do you need to complete a cards collection?
 Download the excel document and check it!